Skip to main content

 Verify your webhook

-You can check which webhook URL is currently registered on your account:
+You can check which webhooks are currently registered on your account:

 curl -X GET https://api.pokulabs.com/webhooks \